 Large Binder Clips – Another trick that I learned on Reddit.
 You can/should use these clips, or something else, to clip your bag to the side of your pot to keep it from dropping into the bath fully.
 You’ll really only need to do this if you’re using Zip-loc bags and you don’t want to worry about it falling in and water seeping into the seal.

 Zip loc bags – I highly recommend getting BPA free bags.
 I also recommend slider bags over the ones that you have to press.

 FoodSaver V3240 Vacuum Sealing System – another optional item.
-I really like having this so that I can keep foods in the freezer and have them ready to go for a quick sous vide cook.
+I really like having this so that I can keep foods in the freezer and have them ready to go for quick sous vide cook.
 If you’re just going to go straight from the fridge to the cooking, then you can save some money and just use the regular bags.